 The Judicial Conduct and Disability Act, codified as 28 U.S.C. §§ 351-64, and the Rules for Judicial-Conduct and Judicial-Disability Proceedings ("Rules" or "RJCP") (Sept.
-17, 2015) allow for any individual to complain about a federal judge who the individual believes "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts."
-RJCP 1.
+17, 2015) allow for any individual to complain about a federal judge who the individual believes "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts" RJCP 1.
 Under the Rules, the chief judge reviews complaints of judicial misconduct that are filed with the court and determines whether they should be dismissed or referred for further proceedings.
 RJCP 11(a).
 The Rules also state that complaints against federal judges must be filed with the circuit clerk in the jurisdiction in which the subject judge holds office.
 RJCP 7(a).

-Here, the complaint is lodged against a variety of individuals-Georgia state court judges, judges of the United States District Court of the Northern District of Georgia, and other attorneys-none of whom are judges that serve on the United States Court of Federal Claims.
-The Chief Judge therefore concludes that 1) the complaint against the individuals who are not federal judges is not appropriate for consideration under the Judicial Conduct and Disability Act because those individuals are not "covered judges," RJCP 4, and 2) the complaint against the federal judges who sit in a court other than the United States Court of Federal Claims have been filed in the wrong circuit, see RJCP 7(a)(1).
+Here, the complaint is lodged against a variety of individuals-state court judges presiding in New York, local attorneys, and other individuals-none of whom are judges that serve in the United States Court of Federal Claims.
+The Chief Judge therefore concludes that 1) the complaint against the individuals who are not federal judges is not appropriate for consideration under the Judicial Conduct and Disability Act because those individuals are not "covered judges," see RJCP 4, and 2) the complaint against the federal judges who sit in a court other than the United States Court of Federal Claims has been filed in the wrong court, see RJCP 7(a)(1).
 Therefore: